Current Lab Members

 Derek is working on local adaptation in legume-rhizobia symbisosis in Minnesota populations of Lotus

 Amanda is investigating the factors that shape the scale of local adaptation, using urban and rural populations of ragweed as an empirical system

 Joseph joined the lab with extensive computational experience and expertise.
 He has been providing informatics support fot the Medicago HapMap project while working on a dissertation that integrates development of computational tools, the role of copy number variation in phenotypic variation in Medicago, and the population genomics of Sinorhizobia.

 Jeremy mostly focused on using genomic data to understand local adaptation and the evolution and population genetics of symbiotic interactions.
-While in the lab he also was involved in using association genetics to identify targets of local adaptation and investigated the phylogenomics of the genus.
-He also was active in communicating science (and related issues) through The Molecular Ecologist and Nothing in Biology Makes Sense
+While in the lab he also was involved in using association genetics to identify targets of local adaptation, investigated the phylogenomics of the genus.
+In addition to his biology-related research, Jeremy was active in research to understand the participation and experience of LGBTQ in STEM.
+He also was (and still is) active in communicating science (and related issues) through to non-scientists.

 John Stanton-Geddes - currently a data analyst in the private sector.

 John worked on sequence-based GWAS analyses as well as the potential for using hihg-density markers to estimate heritability in natural populations.

 Timothy Paape - currently a post-doc at University of Zurich

 Tim worked on population genomics (recombination, selection) and association genetics in Medicago.